 We recognize First Nations as governments and potential energy proponents, partners and investors.
 In our daily operations, planning and project work, we will work proactively with Yukon First Nations to create opportunities for investment, contracting, employment and training.

 - Offer contracting opportunities to existing Yukon First Nations businesses with a demonstrated capacity to execute the contract successfully;

 - Demonstrate value for money as part of our mandate to provide Yukoners with affordable electrical service; and

 - Ensure all activities contribute to a transparent, open and fair process.

 - Sole Source.
-Where only one qualified Yukon First Nation-owned business exists and subject to dollar limits and proof of value, we can award directly to that business.
+Where only one qualified Yukon First Nations-owned business exists and subject to dollar limits and proof of value, we can award directly to that business.

 - Invitational Tender.
-Where more than one qualified Yukon First Nation-owned business exists, we will restrict participation in a competitive bid process to those businesses.
+Where more than one qualified Yukon First Nations-owned business exists, we will restrict participation in a competitive bid process to those businesses.

 - RFP/Tender.
 Traditional two-envelope bid process where proponents can earn qualitative points based on First Nations participation (e.g., ownership, employment, training).

 - Project Agreement.
 Applies to large projects and covers all aspects of our commitment to the affected First Nation(s) including contracting opportunities, investment, apprenticeship and/or cash or in-kind compensation.